sdfpt05/phase-4-group-project/README.md

 # phase-4-group-project

 This is a Flask backend application with a PostgreSQL database, providing endpoints for managing books and users.
-The app is deployed here: https://phase-4-group-project.onrender.com
+The app is deployed here: https://book-app-3221.onrender.com/

 ## Prerequisites

 - Python 3.8 or higher
 - PostgreSQL
+- Nodejs
 - `pipenv` for managing the virtual environment and dependencies

 ## Setting Up the Project